-Today I have shared how to make Palak/Spinach biryani in Instant Pot and Stovetop Pressure Cooker.
+Today, I shared how to make spinach biryani in an Instant Pot and Stovetop Pressure Cooker.
+Try two more recipes with spinach and rice: spinach rice, spinach khichdi.

 Palak Biryani Ingredients

-Spinach: I have used organic baby spinach.
-You can also add vegetables of your choice like carrots, beans.
+- Spinach: I have used organic baby spinach.
+You can also add vegetables of your choice, like carrots and green beans.

-Ghee: adds extra flavor.
+- Ghee: ghee adds extra flavor.
 If you are vegan, replace it with oil.

-Ginger and garlic: I have used a paste made from fresh ginger and garlic.
+- Ginger and garlic: I used a paste made from fresh ginger and garlic.
 You can also mince and add them.

 How to Make Palak Biryani in Instant Pot